utsecnet/PAW/02 - Authentication Policies and Silos/README.md

 Update the Policy to include the new Silo
 1. Edit the policy
 2. Assign the silo you created above under Assigned Silos

+## Test your settings

+Make sure to gpupdate on your servers and your PAWs.

+Authentication                                                                  Result
+* RDP into a DC with your Tier 0 account from your Tier 0 PAW                   PASS
+* RDP from a DC to your Tier 0 PAW                                              PASS
+* RDP into a member Tier 1 server from your Tier 0 PAW with your Tier 0 account FAIL
+* RDP into your Tier 0 PAW from a HelpDesk workstation                          FAIL
+* Log into your Tier 0 PAW with a non-Tier 0 user account                       FAIL